Skip to main content

 • Pure Storage

-Select Discovery > Storage Arrays in the Device42 menu to display the Storage Arrays discovery list page, and then Create a new discovery job.
+Select Discovery > Storage Arrays from the main menu to display the Storage Arrays discovery list page, and then click Create.

 Storage array list pageStorage array list page

-Enter or select the following information to create the autodiscovery job:
+Enter or select the following information for the discovery job:

-• Job Name: Enter a unique name for the job.
+• Job Name: A unique name for the job.

-• Remote Collector: Select the RC to use for the job.
-An RC is required for Storage Arrays discovery.
+• Remote Collector: The RC to use for the job.
+An RC is required for storage array discovery.

-• Platform: Select the storage array platform or vendor.
+• Platform: The storage array platform or vendor.

-• Target Type: Select Filer, DFM, or OCUM (displayed depending on the Platform selected).
+• Target Type: Select Filer, DFM, or OCUM.
+Available options depend on the platform selected.

-• Protocol Type: Select HTTPS, HTTP, or insecure-HTTPS (displayed depending on the Platform selected).
+• Protocol Type: Select HTTPS, HTTP, or insecure-HTTPS.
+Available options depend on the platform selected.

-• Performance Data Sampling Interval: Select the time interval for data sampling (if selected).
+• Performance Data Sampling Interval: The time interval for data sampling (if performance data collection is enabled).

-• Action for Storage Array not found: Choose how to handle unfound Storage Arrays in subsequent discovery — Keep Array Resource or Delete Array Resource.
+• Action for Storage Array Not Found: How to handle unfound storage arrays in subsequent discovery — Keep Array Resource or Delete Array Resource.

 Schedule the Job

-Use the Autodiscovery Schedule section of the page to schedule when your job runs.
-You can create multiple schedules for each job, specifying the days of the week and the times when it runs.
+Use the Autodiscovery Schedule section to schedule when the job runs.
+You can create multiple schedules for each job, specifying the days and times.

 note

-Autodiscovery scheduling behavior: Newly created jobs will not run on the first day they are created, to prevent an excessive number of jobs from running simultaneously.
-If you would like to run a job after its initial creation, click the Run Now button.
+Newly created jobs will not run on the first day they are created, to prevent too many jobs from running simultaneously.
+To run a job after its initial creation, click the Run Now button.

 Schedule jobSchedule job